Linux

 To change hostname permanently goto below file:

-Even after a reboot, this hostname will be permanent as per the entry in network file.
+Even after a reboot, this hostname will be permanent as per the entry in the network file.

 Temporary change the hostname: